Every Day is Christmas – Review

 Christmas Everlasting – Hallmark – 2 hours and 0 minutes

 Lucy is excited to wrap up work and meet with her big sister Alice.
-She just got great news that she has made partner in her law firm.
+She got amazing news that she has made a partner in her law firm.
 When her sister calls, can’t wait to tell her.
 However, her uncle Barney is on the other end of the phone.
 Alice died from a ruptured heart valve.
 Lucy heads to Wisconson to help settle her sister’s affairs.
 At her sister’s wake, Lucy meets her ex Peter, the FOA (Friends of Alice), and all the town’s pets.
-Alice started working at an animal shelter and changed that laws to allow pets in church.
+Alice started working at an animal shelter and changed those laws to allow pets in church.
 Lucy meets with the members of the FOA: Daphne, Celia, Rinda.
 While Daphne and Celia are welcoming, Rinda stares daggers into her.
 Lucy plans to sign off on Alice’s homes to start the sale process as soon as possible.
-The day of the paperwork signing, Lucy meets Alice’s lawyer: Peter, her ex.
+On the day of the paperwork signing, Lucy meets Alice’s lawyer: Peter, her ex.
 She can’t believe it.
 Peter tells Lucy the house is hers but she has to live in it for 4 weeks before she can get the house.
 There are no loopholes, so Lucy decides to work from Alice’s home for 4 weeks.
 In those four weeks, Lucy will be challenged by Alice’s past that Lucy ran from years ago.

 Based on The Second Sister by Marie Bostwick, Christmas Everlasting will bring a tear to your eye (FTC Affiliate Disclaimer).
 You will learn that there were two Alices: pre-accident and post-accident.
 Before the accident, Alice was a violinist, prom queen, and aspiring veterinarian.
 After, the accident, she struggled with putting on buttons while working in an animal shelter.
 But through both versions of Alice, she remained a loving, caring, and open-hearted individual.
 It was that one night that changed everything for Alice and Lucy.
 Lucy blames herself for her sister’s accident but this Christmas, you will watch Lucy get redemption and forgiveness because of Peter, herself, Mr. Freckles, and Maeve.